pragsmike/PromptCritical/docs/llm-vs-formal-methods.md

 - LLMs **render** them into effective natural language
 - Both approaches compete in the same population

-This also creates a natural **research program**: you'll generate data comparing LLM vs formal methods on the same tasks, which could be valuable for the broader community.
+This creates a natural **research program**: we'll generate data comparing LLM vs formal methods on the same tasks, which could be valuable for the broader community.

-**Immediate implementation question**: For your v0.2 web cleanup task, are you starting with pure LLM meta-prompts?
-Something like:
+For the v0.2 web cleanup task, we start with pure LLM meta-prompts, such as

 ```
 Meta-prompt: "Analyze this web page cleaning prompt and generate an improved version that better removes ads and navigation while preserving article content."
 ```

-Or are you already thinking about formal constraints like "must preserve sentences containing topic keywords" or "must remove HTML elements matching certain selectors"?
+After gathering data on how well that performs, we can then use the formal methods to impose formal constraints like "must preserve sentences containing topic keywords" or "must remove HTML elements matching certain selectors".

 A nice feature of this architecture is that you can **start simple** with LLM operators and **gradually formalize** the operations that prove most important.
-The contest records will show you exactly which types of mutations are winning, giving you data-driven guidance on where to invest in formal methods.
+The contest records will show exactly which types of mutations are winning, giving us data-driven guidance on where to invest in formal methods.